During Pregnancy

 Pregnancy hormones can trigger headaches in some patients.
 This may be especially true if you were prone to headaches before you got pregnant.
 Some patients have headaches related to vision changes during pregnancy.
 In these cases, adjusting the eyeglass prescription may help.

-Frequent urination, leaking urine
+Frequent urination, leaking urine when you laugh or cough

-Breast tenderness, leaking fluid
+Breast tenderness or leaking fluid from the breasts

 Hormones cause your breasts to get larger during pregnancy, and can also sometimes cause fluid to leak from your breasts.
 Wear a support bra in the right size.
 Make sure the bra fits well.